Why Elkera is the right expert to elicit your software requirements

 • A free 30-minute consultation during which both parties can gain an understanding of the other.

 • A free 2-hour consultation with your project team to review the project in a little more detail.
-In this step, the objective is to enable Elkera to provide a formal proposal to conduct a preliminary planning assessment, should you ask Elkera to do so.
+In this step, the objective is to enable Elkera to provide a formal proposal to conduct the first stage of the project, should you ask Elkera to do so.